 The Peabody Public Library will participate fully in promoting the vitality and growth of a community of readers, learners, doers and dreamers by providing access to ever evolving technology, resources and educational opportunities.
-The Peabody Public Library is the community's premier pathway to learning, culture and entertainment.
-The library will therefore be a full participant in the vitality and growth of the community and in its access to global resources.

 The Peabody Public Library is a tax supported institution located in Columbia City, Whitley County, Indiana.
 Columbia City is the county seat of Whitley County located in the northeast section of Indiana.
 According to the 2010 census, the library district includes 15,323 individuals living in Columbia City, Columbia Township and Thorncreek Township, its taxing district.
 The library was established in 1901 through the philanthropic contributions of L.S.
 Hunt.
 It soon became tax supported and in 1917, Simon J. Peabody donated land and funds to erect a building on North Main Street.
 In 1999, a new 27,500 square foot facility was built on Highway 205, and in 2010 the new building was renovated, adding community meeting areas for the public and increasing the square footage to 29,688.
 The 14.25 acres of property includes a wetland area that is used for education.
 Simon J. Peabody also bequeathed money to the library and the governing board created an endowment which has enabled the library to purchase capital improvements.